DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2021-08-03-highest-academic-qualification.md

 The options we gave as answers confused the users too.
 It’s a long list that includes qualifications that were too low level to be relevant.

 > “This is asking for ‘the highest’ but a lot of these are at the same level.
 This list for an undergrad doesn’t make sense because you have to have a level 3 qual to go onto a UG course.
 Here I wouldn’t know what you'd want from me.
-We wouldn’t register someone with just level 2 or level 3 because that's not high enough for training with us.”
+We wouldn’t register someone with just level 2 or level 3 because that’s not high enough for training with us.”

 ## DTTP data